Growth

 I felt overwhelmed in crowds because my appearance and abilities are different to most people.”

-I felt safe to explore my difficult experiences when I joined a handcrafted Art therapy session for small groups and was delighted my support worker was able to join in with me too.”
+“I became excited to learn I was able to manage part of my NDIS package towards balancing my skills, goals and social needs.
+I felt safe and explored my difficult experiences held in handcrafted expressive therapy session for small groups.
+I was delighted my support worker was able to join in with me too.”

-is a natural aspect of all cultures and human experiences.”
+“I found creativity enhanced my well-being and is a natural aspect of all cultures and human experiences.”

 NDIS